 Best for fans of spooky, supernatural ghost stories

-The Winter People was such a great read for me!
+The Winter People was such a great winter read!
 For fans of Stephen King and Stranger Things, it’s great for those who want the spooky reading season to last beyond the Fall.
-The suspense kept me engaged, and there were also twists that surprised me.
+The suspense kept me engaged, and the twists surprised me.

 In present-day Vermont, the town of West Hall has a history of mysterious disappearances and deaths, all the way back to Sara Harrison Shea, who was found dead in 1908 shortly after the tragic death of her daughter, Gertie, in a snowstorm.
 Now, in the same house, nineteen-year-old Ruthie’s mom has disappeared without a trace.